earthgecko/skyline/docs/upgrading/crucible-to-ionosphere.rst

 - Backup your Skyline MySQL DB.
 - Review and run the updates/sql/crucible_to_ionosphere.sql script against your database again.
-There is one ALTER and a number of new tables.
+There are a few ALTERs and a number of new tables.